TommySuenProbably/General-Projects/README.md

 For my experience with Android Studio, I simply put images from my presentation.
 The projects below also require knowledge with apps and Android so if the evidence of the images is insufficient, refer to below.

-The VR projects should work.
-They are very inefficient in terms of memory, but they are quite neat.
+The VR projects are very inefficient in terms of memory, but they are quite neat.
 Projects include:
 1) Soma Cube Animation (Only MAYA)
 2) Principles of Animation (ONLY MAYA)
 3) REALLY COOL HELICOPTER (ONLY MAYA)